 The report also noted that at least 16 separate hospitals failed to report infections traced directly to duodenoscopes to federal regulators and device manufacturers.
 When adverse events were reported it was often done in an untimely manner, notification was given informally, and the reports were not inclusive of all necessary information required for the manufacturers to submit their own accurate and complete reports to the FDA.

-Senate staff investigations found that by early 2013, Olympus had knowledge of two independent lab reports that showed the potential for the closed-channel duodenoscope model to harbor and spread bacteria even after appropriate cleaning measures had been taken.
+Senate staff investigators found that by early 2013, Olympus had knowledge of two independent lab reports that showed the potential for the closed-channel duodenoscope model to harbor and spread bacteria even after appropriate cleaning measures had been taken.
 The manufacturer never informed the FDA, and hospitals, physicians and patients were not made aware of the risk of infection until early 2015.

 The report stated that the FDA “wasted valuable time” seeking cleaning data from manufacturers trying to conclusively determine that mistakes made by hospital staff in carrying out cleaning procedures were not the reason for the transfer of bacteria and resulting patient infections.

-Senate staff concluded in its report, “The failure of FDA’s current device safety reporting system to rapidly identify duodenoscope-related, antibiotic-resistant infections, including superbug infections, should serve as warning that without a comprehensive postmarket device surveillance system that supplements self-reporting from hospitals and manufacturers, future device system issues are likely to go undetected for far too long and with life-threatening consequences.”
+The committee concluded in its report, “The failure of FDA’s current device safety reporting system to rapidly identify duodenoscope-related, antibiotic-resistant infections, including superbug infections, should serve as warning that without a comprehensive postmarket device surveillance system that supplements self-reporting from hospitals and manufacturers, future device system issues are likely to go undetected for far too long and with life-threatening consequences.”

-Senate’s report recommended that the FDA “quickly evaluate the design of closed-channel duodenoscopes and implement a phased recall to fix or modify the devices if necessary.”
+The committee’s report recommended that the FDA “quickly evaluate the design of closed-channel duodenoscopes and implement a phased recall to fix or modify the devices if necessary.”